-The CEO is the highest-level employee and decision-maker, who is responsible for day-to-day decisions.
+The CEO is the highest-level employee and a top decision-maker, who is responsible for day-to-day decisions.
 This means creating a strategic plan for the company’s performance.
 They must constantly make choices, such as which markets to become involved with and how to take on the competition.

 Though they have some similar responsibilities, an executive Chairman is an employee of the company while a non-executive Chairman is not.
-The duty of a non-executive Chairman is overseeing the board and they remain at a distance from the company.
+The duty of a non-executive Chairman is overseeing the Board and they remain at a distance from the company.

 On the other hand, an executive Chairman has other jobs and takes a more active role in running the company.
 They may be a former CEO who wants to help the company move forward.
 For example, Robert Iger was the CEO of The Walt Disney Company until 2020, when he moved onto the role of Executive Chairman.
 Bob Chapek became the new CEO while Iger stayed in the role of Executive Chairman for a year to support the change.

 Whatever the case, the best Chairman-CEO relationships are those that work together.
 This means they are working towards the same goals and have a similar idea of the techniques that should be used for this.
 Strong communication between the CEO and Chairman is extremely important.